pinstripepoet

 Practical politics

 Three dread words — laid in a row My first formal title was Efficiency Planning Manager.
-The role was bestowed upon me with ceremony.
+And the role was bestowed with ceremony.
 My boss clicked through vast spreadsheets and explained the title’s constituent parts.
-‘Efficiency’ was when the numbers went down — a good thing, something to be desired: It’s all about maintaining …
+‘Efficiency’ was when the numbers went down — a good thing, something to be desired: It’s all about maintaining the …

 Practical politics Read More »